 To remove the product from all parent items the modifier affects, enter “removed product” to the selected product/recipe and set the scale.
-In this example, we have removed a bread bun, and this modification will be applied to any parent items it is applied to.
+In this example, we have removed a bread bun, and this adjustment will be applied to any parent items the modifier is applied to.

 Important!
 When setting the scale for a mapping an item you are removing, do not use a negative number - we’ll do the math for you.

 Modifiers can also be configured to substitute ingredients.
 This can be done by using the processes for both adding a product/recipe and removing a product/recipe.
 In the example below, you can see that we have substituted a whole wheat bun for a sesame bun on all the sandwiches listed.
 Because each sandwich uses the same bread, you can apply the substitution to all sandwiches; we simply add “whole wheat bun” and remove “sesame seed bun.”

 What if your substitution takes out different items based on the parent item?
 No problem, you can use the bottom view to remove specific products based on the parent item the modifier affects.
 If you leave it blank but the "Removed Product" is selected for the modifier in the top view, it will be assumed that the product/recipe is taken out each time it’s rung up.
 If you only fill it out for a specific parent item in the bottom view, it will only be taken out in that particular instance.

 See the example below for substituting Swiss cheese in three sandwiches.